evgenypim/server_stats/README.md

 # server_stats
-script to collect some stats
+Utility scripts to collect stats on a regular basis and POST the data in JSON form to a remote server.

 # INSTALL
 ```